• Skip to content

 Admission

-Candidates for the Bachelor of Science in Information Science & Technology (IST) must have at least one year of professional IT experience and a cumulative GPA of 2.00 from all accredited institutions.
+Candidates for the Bachelor of Science in Information Science & Technology (IST) must have earned at least 60 degree-applicable credits and a cumulative GPA of 2.00 from all prior accredited colleges and universities.

 How to Apply